BarkBarkUnyu/shock/README.md

 | ELITE       | 3   | xx | xx | xx | x  |
 | RAINBOW     | 4   | xx | xx | xx | xx |

+The modifier is a generic modifier that applies to various actions throughout the game aside stat required actions, such as morale and generic troop creation.

 Generic troops may be rated(TAP) according to their quality, with Regular being 5-5-5.
 Modifiers applying, an untrained generic would be 2-2-2 and a rainbow generic 9-9-9.

+The P1-P4 columns are counters for how many phase actions a unit may take in each phase of a turn.
+This ranges anywhere from 1 action per turn, up to 8, with up to 1-2 actions each phase if qualified.

 ### Descriptions and Examples